Tabita99/Planet-Vegan/README.md

 it aslo provides you with a open button.
 This will  take you the recipe page where you can view the ingredients, method of making the recipe.

+## Testing

+### General Testing
+I used chrome Dev tools to preview my code.
+When writing a a code espcially hmtl and css  i would preview it in chrome Dev tools to checking if it's working.
+If if wasn't working how i desired, i would check the element section in dev tools and try to locate the issue.
+I'd also try  firstly type my css on the Dev tools to see how it looked before typing it on my style.css page to see if i was happy with the outcome then commit.
+Also used Dev tool to make my website responisive only every device , adding media queries for devices i saw my website wasn't responisive on.
+I mad a login to check the the functionalit  of the website for all pages and how every page operated.
+I also used CCS and HTML Validator to check my CSS and HTML code most of the errors i got was due the system not reconginsing my jinja template.
+I used Unicorn revealer when i had issue with my layout, when my images were over flowing that helped me locate my issues.